 These are just a few - there is lots more to consider.

-By using an independent, expert, third-party tester, both the employer and the workers can have faith in the testing procedure.
+By using an independent, expert, third-party tester, both the employer and the workers can have faith in the drug & alcohol testing procedure.
 Furthermore, DASA's medical and health focus means we can reassure all parties, de-escalate a situation and get the testing done efficiently and - importantly - in a way that complies with the Standard.

 Our "In-house Drug & Alcohol Testing" fact sheet is a great way to inform yourself on this topic.